-According to a review published in the journal Human Psychopharmacology, despite numerous explanations for hangovers, the research that has been done to understand hangovers indicates that the causes of a hangover remain relatively poorly understood.
-There may be several different physiological alterations that result in the experience of a hangover in different individuals.
-These pathophysiological alterations include:
+The causes of hangovers are poorly understood despite numerous explanations and research.
+According to a review published in the journal Human Psychopharmacology, there may be several different physiological alterations that result in the experience of a hangover in different individuals These pathophysiological alterations include:

 - Increasing levels of acetaldehyde as a result of the breakdown of alcohol

 - Dehydration as a result of alcohol use

 - Metabolic acidosis, a condition that occurs when the balance of bases and acids in an individual’s bloodstream is thrown off, resulting in too much acid in the system